CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Software Installation <a name="software-installation"></a>

-**Add how to install the software and/or links to your app store page in this section.**
+**How to install the software and/or links to your app store page should go in this section**

-Included in this repository is a convenient GitHub Action workflow that automatically lints and compiles the FAP files for both development and release firmware builds.
-This workflow streamlines the process and ensures your app is ready to go.

-Manual Installation Option:

-For those whose app isn't yet available on the [Flipper Application Catalog](#flipper-application-catalog), worry not!
-We've got you covered with a user-friendly manual installation option.
-Simply follow these steps:

-1. Access the latest Action run here: https://github.com/CodyTolene/Flipper-Zero-Development-Toolkit/actions

-2. Locate the compiled FAP files in a zip format.

-3. Install on your flipper device by USB.
+This repository includes GitHub Actions that lint and compile your application automatically.
+In the latest [GitHub Actions][link-github-action] for this repository you will find zip files containing the FAP application compatible with either the "dev" or "realease" build of the latest Flipper Zero firmware.
+To manually install the application (for instance your application is not yet available in the [Flipper Application Catalog](#flipper-application-catalog)) you can download those files and manually install them on your Flipper Zero device via USB.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>